 My name is Ed Tankersley.
 I’m a writer from Phoenix, Arizona.
-My primary writing project is The Distance Between Us, a contemporary novel in progress.
-I am about one-third through the first draft, and I intend to complete the draft in early 2016.
+My current writing project is The Distance Between Us, a contemporary novel.
+I’m on track to complete the first draft in 2017.

 I wrote award-winning short fiction in college (Swarthout Award for fiction, 1986) but put fiction aside after college to pursue a career in advertising.
-Although I don’t regret having a stable income while my wife and I raised our two sons, I now feel like I have some catching up to do, writing-wise.
-My last three years have been about building a life focused around writing and engaging in the writing community.
+Although I don’t regret having a stable income while my wife and I raised our two sons, I now have some catching up to do, writing-wise.
+My recent years have been about building a life focused on writing and engaging in the broader artistic community.

 An excerpt of my novel-in-progress was published in Four Chambers issue 2 in October 2014, and it received a positive notice in The Review Review (see the sidebar for more on both of those things).

 I take occasional “sabbaticals” from working on the novel to write short stories and poetry.
 It feels a bit like procrastination—and it probably is—but it’s rewarding now and then to actually finish something.
 It also gives me an excuse to get out into the writing community in Phoenix.
-I’ve been reading my poems at open mics, and was invited to read as featured poet at two local events in 2014.
+I read my poems at open mics, and have been featured poet at two Phoenix events.
 I host New Deal, a monthly open mic, and encourage young and emerging writers to get up to the mic alongside veterans of our local scene.

 If you find anything you like on these pages, I hope you’ll leave me a comment.
 I love to hear what’s appealing to readers.